Trump campaign spends more than $2 million on Facebook after Dems begin impeachment push

 “They are trying to stop ME because I am fighting for YOU,” reads one ad designed to reach voters in states across the country.
 “President Trump wakes up every day and battles the Fake News Media and a Radical Democrat Party.
 He does this because he loves the American people!” reads another.

-The Trump Make America Great Again Committee, a joint fundraising operation between the Trump campaign and the Republican National Committee, has spent $1.2 million on Facebook between September 24 and September 30, according to data publicly available via Facebook's ad library report.
+The Trump Make America Great Again Committee, a joint fundraising operation between the Trump campaign and the Republican National Committee, has spent $1.2 million on Facebook between September 24 and September 30 to run ads on Trump's Facebook page, according to data publicly available via Facebook's ad library report.

 The committee has also spent $820,000 to run ads through Vice President Mike Pence's page - his ads are focused largely on driving people to Trump rallies, while Trump's ad focuses on peddling an image of a President under attack and driving donations.
 Trump’s campaign has spent another $356,000 over the past week.